Romowe Rikoito

-Romowe Rikoito is a neofolk band from historical region of Kaliningrad, Russia, currently based in Nida, Lithuania.
-It was formed by Glabbis Niktorius at 1995 and named after ancient Prussian spiritual center Romowe (also known as Rikoyto).
-The group has published 5 albums – first two albums Narcissism and L’Automne Eternel based on ideas of melancholy, death and grief, while Āustradēiwa, Undēina and Nawamār are dedicated to Old Prussia.
+Romowe Rikoito is a neofolk band currently based in Vilnius, Lithuania.
+It was formed by Glabbis Niktorius in 1995 and named after the ancient Prussian spiritual center Romowe (also known as Rikoyto).
+The group has published 6 albums – first two albums Narcissism and L’Automne Eternel based on ideas of melancholy, death and grief, while Āustradēiwa, Undēina, Nawamār, and UKA are dedicated to Old Prussia.
 They sing in the Old Prussian language.

 History

 In 2014, Lithuanian independent music label published Romowe Rikoito's 4th album Undēina which is described as a "magical journey through modern Western Baltic world" by the label Dangus.
 Almost all compositions are performed in Prussian language, beside using dark folk instruments, its sounding enriched by folk instruments such as kanklės and ocarina.
 Undēina is dedicated to the Prussian mythology, sages and sacred places.
 All sounds were recorded in nature while visiting forests, rivers, sacred places of Old Prussia.